EnzymeFunctionInitiative/EST/docs/source/lib/EFI/Database.pm.rst

 ``getError()``
 ~~~~~~~~~~~~~~

-Returns an errors that were detected during connection.
+Returns any errors that were detected during connection.

 Returns
 ^^^^^^^

-An empty string of there were no errors, otherwise a non-empty string
+An empty string if there were no errors, otherwise a non-empty string
 with the problem message.